Os Municipality (Hordaland): History

-The parish of Os was established as a formannskapsdistrikt, the predecessor of today's municipalities, on 1 January 1838.
+The parish of Os was established on 1 January 1838 as a formannskapsdistrikt, the predecessor of today's municipalities.
 It originally encompassed all of the land surrounding the Fusafjorden.
-In 1856, the eastern district of Os (across the fjord) was separated to form the new, separate municipality of Fusa.
-This left Os with 3,750 residents.
+In 1856, the eastern district of Os (across the fjord) was separated to form the new Fusa Municipality.
+This left Os Municipality with 3,750 residents.

-In 1900, "Askviknes Barnehjem" (near Hagavik) opened; it housed children of romani/tater; in the beginning the children's stay was something their families applied for; later children were introduced to the facility without consent of their families.
+In 1900, "Askviknes Barnehjem" (near Hagavik) opened; it housed children of romani/tater descent; in the beginning the children's stay was something their families applied for; later children were introduced to the facility without consent of their families.

-On 1 January 1907, the northern part of the municipality was separated to form the new municipality of Samnanger.
-This left Os with 3,188 residents.
-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Bogstrand area of Fusa (population: 28) was transferred to Os.
-This was the only part of Fusa on the west side of the fjord.
+On 1 January 1907, the northern part of the municipality was separated to form the new Samnanger Municipality.
+This left Os Municipality with 3,188 residents.

 During World War II, the Ulven concentration camp was used by the occupying Nazi German Army.
 It was located just northwest of Osøyro.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, the Bogstrand area of Fusa Municipality (population: 28) was transferred to Os Municipality.
+This small area was the only part of Fusa Municipality located on the west side of the fjord.

-On 1 January 2020, the neighboring municipalities of Os and Fusa were merged to form the new Bjørnafjorden Municipality.
+On 1 January 2020, Os Municipality and Fusa Municipality were merged to form the new Bjørnafjorden Municipality.
+Historically, this municipality was part of the old Hordaland county.
+Also on 1 January 2020, the new Bjørnafjorden Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).